matt-harvey/git_curate/README.md

 In general, for any executable of the form _git-xyz_ in your `PATH`, `git` will automatically recognize _xyz_ as a subcommand, and will run that executable whenever that subcommand is invoked.)

-## Development

-PRs are welcome.

-To start working on `git_curate`, `git clone` and `cd` into your fork of the repo, then run `bin/setup` to install dependencies.

-For a list of other Rake tasks that are available in the development environment, run `rake -T`.

 ## Contributing

 Bug reports and pull requests are welcome on [GitHub](https://github.com/matt-harvey/git_curate).

+To start working on `git_curate`, `git clone` and `cd` into your fork of the repo, then run `bin/setup` to install dependencies.

+For a list of Rake tasks that are available in the development environment, run `rake -T`.

 ## License